-Through innovation and insights, the FPB/G group will help decarbonise global society by replacing fossil derived feedstocks by sustainable bioproducts.
+Through innovation and insights, the FPB/B group will help decarbonise global society by replacing fossil-derived feedstocks with sustainable bioproducts.

 One of the hardest to decarbonise sectors of society is transportation.
 Although “green” electricity is expected to increasingly “drive” the automotive sector, long-distance transport such as aviation and marine will need a low carbon intensive biofuel.
 This is a focus of the FPB/B group, who work on the technology, policy and life cycle analysis (LCA) aspects of decarbonising transport using the power of biotechnology.